vru2020/TM_HPE/README.md

 ```

 # Acknowledgement
 Part of the code is borrowed from the [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) repo.
+We gratefully appreciate the impact these libraries had on our work.
+If you use our code, please consider citing the original paper as well.